Instant Connection for Pixel Streaming

 A. Fixes for DaVinci Resolve on Mac

 Mac users often assume Resolve will “just work” because macOS feels stable in general.
-And to be fair, Resolve on a modern M-series Mac is usually smoother than on a lot of Windows systems.
+And to be fair, Resolve on a modern Apple silicon Mac is usually smoother than on a lot of messy Windows systems.
 But Resolve still crashes on macOS, and the reasons are usually pretty specific.

 MacBook Pro on a dark background running DaVinci Resolve with a multi-track video timeline and color-graded preview.